johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 No dependencies makes for easy auditing.

 This app runs in the browser using NodeJS Client server architecture.
-It runs on a single airgapped [PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) for individuals or on an airgapped network for large institutions or government.
-In the alternative, all this code will run on any device that runs NodeJS.
+Built to run on a single airgapped [PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) for individuals or on an airgapped network for large institutions or government.
+All this code will run on any device that can run NodeJS.

 When this accounting/banking system is finished, a video tutorial will be made explaining each line of code so you can write everything from scratch if you want to.
 This will facilitate an audit.